shoegazerstella/voidDraw/image_rasterizer_with_audio_onsets/README.md

-## Image Rasterizer with Beat Onset
+## Image Rasterizer with Beat Onsets

 Rasterize an image at beat onsets.